Important Information

 • Someone linked with you or your business’s product or service.

-This could mean a joint account holder, trustee, or fellow company director.
+This could mean a joint account holder, trustee, fellow company director or partner.

-• Other financial services companies (to fulfil a payment or other service as part of a contract with you; or to help prevent, detect and prosecute unlawful acts and fraudulent behaviour).
+• Other financial services companies.
+This can be to fulfil a payment or other service as part of a contract with you; or to help prevent, detect and prosecute unlawful acts and fraudulent behaviour

-This could be someone who you, your employer, or product owner have selected to advise you on things like pensions or life assurance.
-We won’t share any personal information unless they have your consent to ask us for it.
+This could be someone who you, your employer, or product owner have chosen to advise you on things like pensions or life assurance.

 We only do so if you buy something from us through such a company.
 We only share details needed to confirm what you have bought, to fulfil our own contract with the company.

-• Employers (for instance, to confirm your identity if we ask for a mortgage reference)
+• Employers.
+For example, to confirm your identity if we ask for a mortgage reference

 • Companies you ask us to share your data with